 So, why is it easy?
 All of our paddle boards are designed to give most people a stable platform to stand on.
 It’s much more stable and easy to balance on than a typical surfboard and you can take all the time you need to get to your feet instead of ‘popping up’ at just the right moment to catch a wave.

 From a standing position, it’s just about keeping your knees slightly bent, your weight slightly forward, and taking your first stroke.
-Because you don’t have to learn to read the waves and time your pop up in a precisely coordinated movement, it’s much easier to catch and ride a wave on a stand up paddle board.
+Because you don’t have to learn to read the waves and time you pop up in a precisely coordinated movement, it’s much easier to catch and ride a wave on a stand up paddle board.

 Of course, just because it is easy to learn doesn’t mean it is easy to master.
 Standing and paddling is the start, but more advanced riders can learn to ride the SUP board in all sorts of conditions.
 And of course, the more you ride, the better your cardio becomes and the further you can paddle.